andygrunwald/Gerrie/docs/commands/setup_database.rst

-gerrie:create-database
+gerrie:setup-database
 ########################

-The `gerrie:create-database` command is responsible to setup the database scheme for the `gerrie:crawl` command.
+The `gerrie:setup-database` command is responsible to setup the database scheme (tables only) for the `gerrie:crawl` command.
-The `gerrie:create-database` command won`t create the database it selfs.
+The `gerrie:setup-database` command won`t create the database it selfs.
 The database have to already exist.

 If the database contains tables the command won`t overwrite something.